CANON BROOK TRAIL, A. MURRAY YOUNG PATH, and BUBBLE-AND-JORDAN-PONDS TRAIL

 This memorial path named for Andrew Murray Young (an early fan of the island) connects the Canon Brook Trail with the Gorge Trail and follows the gorge between Cadillac Mountain and Dorr Mountain south of the saddle between the two peaks.
 The lower forested section of the trail follows the gorge's small stream and ascends to the upper section where the well-engineered path navigates the boulder-choked gorge.
 At the saddle is the trail junction where you can take the Gorge Path west another .4 miles to the summit of Cadillac Mountain or the short but steep trail east to the summit of Dorr Mountain.

-a teaser view along the Bubble and Jordan Ponds Path (Acadia National Park) -- © 2014 Joe Braun Photography
+A. Murray Young Path photo (Acadia National Park) -- © 2014 Joe Braun Photography

 Bubble-and-Jordan-Ponds Trail (1.1 miles one way):